Charlottesville car attack: Victims

 Thirty-five people were injured in the incident, at least eight of whom sustained permanent and significant physical impairment.

 Heather Danielle Heyer (May 29, 1985 – August 12, 2017) was the only person killed in the attack.

 Heyer grew up in Ruckersville, Virginia, and graduated from William Monroe High School in Stanardsville, Virginia.
 She worked as a paralegal, bartender and waitress.
 She was approached by Alfred A. Wilson, the manager of the bankruptcy division at the Miller Law Group in Charlottesville.
 Heyer did not have a background in law; Wilson hired her at the recommendation of a friend and said that she "had an eye for detail" and was "a people person".
 He reportedly told her, "If you can get people to open up to you, that's what I need.
 I'll teach you everything about the law you need to know."
 She continued her job as a waitress while working at the law firm.
 Wilson said that Heyer did not take any vacations during her first two years at Miller Law Group.
 She left her boyfriend after he made a racist comment about Wilson.

-Heyer lived alone save for a pet dog.
+Heyer lived alone.
 Her friends described her "as a passionate advocate for the disenfranchised who was often moved to tears by the world's injustices", and said that she "spoke out against inequality and urged co-workers to be active in their community".
 According to her mother, Susan Bro, Heyer would ask people of opposing views why they had come to their beliefs.
 Bro said that they both advocated for Black Lives Matter, which Bro said fights for equal treatment.

 Heyer and a longtime friend of hers had agreed not to protest the rally, because they thought it would be too dangerous, but the night before the protests, she felt compelled to go.